ajaquith/markerbench/content/posts/coding-in-anger.md

 ---
 title: Coding in Anger
+authors:
-author: arj
+ - arj
 date: 2007-01-01 23:31:14 -0500
 tags:
   - security
   - web security
   - identity
 aliases:
   - /blog/2007/01/01/Coding-in-Anger/
 ---
 Last week's shutoff of this website's self-registration system was something I did with deep misgivings.
 I've always been a fan of keeping the Web as open as possible.
 I cannot stand soul-sucking, personally invasive registration processes like the New York Times website.
 However, my experience with a particularly persistent Italian vandal was instructive, and it got me thinking about the relationship between accountability and identity.

 <!--more-->